Taikodani Inari-jinja Shrine 太皷谷稲成神社

 From the cluster of small, pretty shrines at the base, you ascend a path that zig-zags up the hillside through a virtual tunnel of red wooden torii, the traditional simple gate of Shinto shrines.

 On the way up, you pass numerous tiny shrines populated with white fox figurines, the messengers of the Inari deity, historically tied to the rice harvest.
-Once at the top, you enter a large platform surrounded by colorful building and dotted with pine trees.
+Once at the top, you enter a large platform surrounded by colorful buildings and dotted with pine trees.

 Ceremony and ritual

-Oharae, the purification rituals, take place throughout the day in the great main hall with its massive shimenawa, a rice straw rope that marks sacred space.
+Oharai, the purification rituals, take place throughout the day in the great main hall with its massive shimenawa, a rice straw rope that marks sacred space.